Jesus Army: Celibacy and marriage

-The Jesus Fellowship was the only new church stream that advocated and practised celibacy, claiming it leads to a full life for single people.
+The Jesus Fellowship was the only new church stream that advocated and practised celibacy, claiming that it led to a full life for single people.
 Within the Jesus Fellowship there were both couples and male and female celibates.
 The Jesus Fellowship claimed both as high callings.
 The main justification used for advocating celibacy was that it freed a member for ministry, particularly in the unsocial hours that Jesus Army campaigning required.
-Some critics have maintained that the Jesus Fellowship taught celibacy as a better or higher way, and that single members felt pressured into making the vow.
-Others deny this and insist that both marriage and family life, and celibacy are held in high regard in the Jesus Fellowship.
+Some critics maintained that the Jesus Fellowship taught celibacy as a better or higher way, and that single members felt pressured into making the vow.
+Others denied this and insisted that both marriage and family life, and celibacy were held in high regard in the Jesus Fellowship.
 Celibacy was, however, described by the Jesus Fellowship as "a precious gem".
 At most some 200 Fellowship members were committed to celibacy, plus a further 100 or so probationers.
 There were instances where committed celibates subsequently entered into married life within the Jesus Fellowship, but this was not taken lightly.
 Such a step could involve sanctions such as having one's leadership responsibilities reduced.

-Noel Stanton, the Jesus Fellowship's original leader, was himself a celibate, and the senior leadership of the church was made up of roughly 50 per cent celibates and 50 per cent who were married.
+Noel Stanton, the Jesus Fellowship's original leader, was himself a celibate, and the senior leadership of the church was made up of roughly 50 percent celibates and 50 percent who were married.
 Despite this high view of celibacy, studies indicate that marriage and the family were afforded a high priority by the Jesus Fellowship.
-According to sociologist Stephen J. Hunt, marriage in the Jesus Fellowship was seen as "a ministering relationship in which human warmth and Christian fellowship can be offered to others, providing spiritual parenting for those who are emotionally damaged".
+According to sociologist Stephen J. Hunt, marriage in the Jesus Fellowship was seen as "a ministering relationship in which human warmth and Christian fellowship can be offered to others, providing spiritual parenting for those who are emotionally damaged."
 Hunt found that "where problems in child-rearing occur, support and advice for the parents is on hand from fellow members.
 Even those children brought up in the New Creation Christian Community are not totally separated from the outside world."
 The Jesus Fellowship's children attended state schools.